zlatko-michailov/abc/README.md

 ## Release Notes
+### 0.9.0
+- No breaking changes.
+- `endpoint`
+  - A simple web server.
+- Basic sample
+  - A simple app that solves systems of two linear equations of two variables.
+  - The app is interacted with using a web browser.

 ### 0.8.0
 - Breaking changes.
   - Refactored `log` and its related entities.
 Construction and usage are similar, but not the same.